vmware-tanzu/tanzu-dev-portal/content/patterns/observability/_index.md

 That still leaves gathering, sorting, indexing, and analyzing  your logs, which is no small task.
 This becomes even more important in the world of containerized workloads, where containers can start and stop in a matter of moments, taking the local logs with them.
 Similar to discussing metrics, there's a lot of ways to solve this problem, and it's important to find the right solution for your environment.
 If you're running on an application platform, it may automatically collect logs for you.
 IaaS providers may provide a service that you can send your logs to.
 You may even need to stand up your own infrastructure.

-Luckily, there's a number of open-source solutions that you can leverage.
-The "EFK stack" for example is a very popular combination of technologies:

-- **[Elasticsearch](https://www.elastic.co/):** Distributed indexing and search engine
-- **[Fluentd](https://www.fluentd.org/):** Unified layer for collecting logs.
-Another popular solution for this is [Logstash](https://www.elastic.co/logstash)
-- **[Kibana](https://www.elastic.co/kibana):** Visualize the aggregated logs
+Logging can be thought to have three responsibilities: collection, indexing, and visualization.
+For those that do need to stand up their own solution, there's a wide ecosystem of open-source technologies that can be used.
+For example, the "EFK stack" ([Elasticsearch](https://www.elastic.co/), [Fluentd](https://www.fluentd.org/), and [Kibana](https://www.elastic.co/kibana)) is popular for solving this exact problem.

 ### Tracing